Spanish Greetings & Farewells for All Occasions

 If you have a fellow Spanish speaker’s birthday party or celebration to attend in the near future, I’ve gone into more depth on ways to wish someone a happy birthday.
 Feel free to check it out.

-Now that you know how to greet people, here are some different ways to say goodbye in Spanish that will make you sound more natural and expand your vocabulary:
+Now that you know how to greet people, here are some key Spanish farewells that will make you sound more natural:

 • Adiós – Bye